 Ability to work in an interdisciplinary team and pursue goals in a focused way

-Solid skills in RStudio® and Matlab® (Python® is a plus)
+Solid skills in RStudio® and Python®

-Excellent command of English (German as a plus)
+Excellent command of German and English

 At Takeda, we are transforming the pharmaceutical industry through our R&D-driven market leadership and being a values-led company.
 To do this, we empower our people to realize their potential through life-changing work.
 Takeda encourages and supports its employees by trainings, job rotations and mentoring.
 A balanced work - life ratio (recognition for work and family, company kindergarten in Vienna, free ) and numerous benefits (fitness center, cafeteria, etc.) complete our profile as a top employer.
 For more insights into Takeda click here.